ReturnInfinity/BareMetal-OS/readme.md

 Prerequisites
 -------------

-NASM (an Assembly compiler) is required to build the loader and OS, as well as the apps writen in Assembly.
-QEMU is required if you plan on running the OS for quick testing.
-GCC (A C compiler) is required for building the BMFS disk utility, the C applications, as well as Newlib.
+NASM (Assembly compiler) is required to build the loader and OS, as well as the apps writen in Assembly.
+QEMU (computer emulator) is required if you plan on running the OS for quick testing.
+GCC (C compiler) is required for building the BMFS disk utility, the C applications, as well as Newlib.

 In Ubuntu this can be completed with the following command: